 As a social demographer, Quincy Thomas Stewart is interested in the dynamic processes that create inequalities in socioeconomic status, health, and mortality.
 He has published on quantitative methods for studying inequality and estimating mortality, as well as on racial and ethnic disparities in socioeconomic status, health, and mortality.

-Stewart’s current work includes analyzing theories of racial inequality using agent-based models, examining the role of disease prevalence in mortality outcomes, and studying racial disparities in a range of outcomes including attitudes, socioeconomic status, and health.
+Stewart’s current work includes analyzing theories of racial inequality using agent-based models, examining the role of disease prevalence in mortality outcomes, investigating mentoring networks in social science, and studying racial disparities in a range of outcomes including attitudes, socioeconomic status, and health.
 He will be part of IPR’s research programs in Social Disparities and Health and Poverty, Race, and Inequality.

 In 2006, Stewart was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of Michigan.
 Before joining Northwestern, he was a faculty member in sociology at Indiana University.

 Big Bad Racists, Subtle Prejudice, and Minority Victims: An Agent-Based Model of the Dynamics of Racial Inequality.
 How many racists does it take to maintain racial inequality?
 Historical evidence from the Jim Crow era suggests a society needs a large number of racist advocates in various social arenas, but more recent research cites a significant decline in racist beliefs that have not been paralleled by declines in racial inequality.
 Stewart examines this discrepancy using an agent-based model of a Nash bargaining game, with results revealing that one needs an enormous amount of discrimination to create and maintain racial inequality.
 However, when nondiscriminating agents (i.e., non-racists) are allowed to use the race of competitors in decision making via social learning, the need for discriminatory agents in maintaining inequality is reduced to nil.